ScottLogic/practitioners-guides/_pages/retrospective-playbook.md

 1. Draw 2 concentric circles on the board.
 2. Label the innermost circle as “In Our Control”.
 3. Label the outermost circle as “We Can Influence”.
-4. label the area outside the circle as “The Soup”.
+4. Label the area outside the circle as “The Soup”.

 ![Illustration of the board showing two concentric circles; the innermost circle is labelled CONTROL, the outermost circle is labelled INFLUENCE, and outside of the circles is labelled SOUP]({{ site.baseurl }}/media/retrospective-playbook/CirclesAndSoupExample.png)

 ### Components
 - **IN OUR CONTROL** is for things that your team or individual team members can control such as processes, team dynamics, and unnecessary team meetings.
 - **WE CAN INFLUENCE** is for things that your team or individual team members can influence (but not directly control).
 These challenges could be related to another team, such as a design team, or external dependencies such as untimely product changes or additional requirements.
 - **THE SOUP** is for things that your team or individual team members can't directly control or influence.
-These could be unexpected events such as emergency fixes, or urgent, direct requests from the CEO.
+These could be unexpected events such as emergency fixes, or urgent, direct requests from upper management.
 While these may be outside your control, it's important to remember that ***your reactions to these events are within your control***, and having plan or process to deal with such events can mitigate their effects and avoid some frustration.

 ### Running the Retro
 1. Allocate 10 minutes to allow all team members to write concise sticky notes identifying challenges they or the team have come across over the period of time being evaluated.
 Do not place any notes within any categories yet.